What’s included in my fieldwork costs?

 Another thing to factor in to your incentive costs is the cost of travel for your respondents.
 If you are conducting location-based research, you’ll need to cover the cost of travel arrangements, especially if you are dealing with vulnerable or disabled respondents, which can have an impact on your overall incentive cost.
 Finally, one more thing to consider is whether or not you want your incentive to be provided by your market research recruitment agency.
 It’s something worth thinking about: yes, there will be an extra charge, but incentives can take a lot of time and hassle to organise - and your agency can take the stress out your hands by arranging suitable incentives to motivate your respondents for you.

 Another thing that can impact your fieldwork costs is whether or not you create your own screener.
 A screener is one of the most important parts of successful qual MR recruitment and can make a real difference when it comes to completing fieldwork accurately, efficiently and to a high standard.
 Basically, having a well-written screener could be the difference between recruiting mediocre or amazing respondents - so no pressure then!

 Some fieldwork agencies will offer to create and develop your screener for you, saving you time and giving you peace of mind that your screener is being crafted by experts.
 However, the expense will vary depending on your sector or topic area: generally speaking, more complex areas take longer to research and decide on quotas, making them more expensive, although costs will also vary depending on how much knowledge your agency has on the subject.
-Find out more about how to write exceptional screeners here.
+Be sure to find out more about how to write exceptional screeners

 Project management costs